GabrielJDavila/GabrielJDavila/README.md

 ### Hi there 👋

-I'm Gabriel Davila, a front-end developer with experience designing and creating static sites and web applications for small businesses.
+I'm Gabriel Davila, a front-end developer with experience designing and creating websites and web applications for small businesses.
 I love problem solving, finding solutions, and leaning into my creative toolkit to build projects.
 I'm currently developing my skills further with the Scrimba Front-End Bootcamp and Career Path, an online course that teaches you everything you need to know to be a great front-end developer with the best practices.
 I'm driven by curiosity and a need to challenge myself; web development ticks those boxes perfectly!
 I love collaberating with fellow developers, as it enhances not only my own skills but others as well, as we all learn from each other.

 ### Some things I'm currently working on: